Home / OLSAS Application Guide / OLSAS – University of Ottawa

 Applicant Categories

-Admission to our JD program is highly competitive, with the Common Law section receiving thousands of applications for approximately 360 first-year spots.
-Applicants must, at minimum, have completed 3 years of full-time undergraduate studies (equal to 90 credits or 30 half-year courses) at an accredited university, prior to beginning law school.
-We also invite applications from those who have completed their undergraduate degree at an accredited college.
+Admission to our JD program is highly competitive, with the Common Law section receiving thousands of applications for approximately 380 first-year spots in our French and English JD program.
+Applicants must, at minimum, have completed 90 undergraduate credits at an accredited postsecondary university, degree-granting program prior to beginning law school.
+We accept applications from those who have completed their undergraduate degree at an accredited college.

 Applicants in the Mature category are exempt from the 90-credit requirement but are strongly encouraged to have completed some university education to be competitive in our admissions process.